ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 ```

 - Like git, this command bundles the staged files into a single set of changes.
-  - The `-m` flag provides a commit message detailing the changes
+  - The `-m` flag adds a commit message to the changes
   - If the commit is successful, you will see a summary of the changes logged
 - As a reminder, the files that are committed to git are the FHIR metadata in META/ and the .dvc entries in MANIFEST/, not the data files themselves
 - See [publishing a project](commit-push.md) for more info